DelineaLaari/sample-scripts/platform-api-access-token-powershell-script/README.md

-# Delinea Platform API Access Token Powershell Script - Work-In-Progress!!!!!!
+# Delinea Platform API Access Token Powershell Script

 This repository contains a PowerShell script designed to manage OAuth tokens and test API connectivity for the Delinea Platform.